 Performance-based RSUs have a one-year performance measurement period linked to the fiscal year in which they are granted.
 Our compensation committee uses as the performance measure EBITDA generated from our continuing operations for the fiscal year in which the award is made and adjusted to exclude the effects of restructuring costs and other non-recurring items, results from acquisitions made during the year, depreciation and amortization expenses, and non-cash compensation expenses (adjusted EBITDA).
 At the end of the fiscal year, our compensation committee determines the actual adjusted EBITDA and compares it to the target adjusted EBITDA, to determine whether and to what extent the performance measure has been achieved, or "earned."
 Performance is measured against a linear progression that has two slopes, which is intended to reward performance falling within a performance range of between 50% and 115% of the target performance measure.
-If actual adjusted EBITDA is between 50% and 100% of the target adjusted EBITDA, the number of shares deliverable pursuant to the RSU amount.
-If actual adjusted EBITDA is between 100% and 115% of the target adjusted EBITDA, the number of shares deliverable pursuant to the RSU is determined using a straight-line linear scale between 100% and 150% of the target RSU amount.
+If actual adjusted EBITDA is between 50% and 100% of the target adjusted EBITDA, the number of shares deliverable pursuant to the RSU is determined using a straight-line linear scale between 100% and 115% of the target adjusted EBITDA, the number of shares deliverable pursuant to the RSU is determined using a straight-line linear scale between 100% and 150% of the target RSU amount.
 If actual adjusted EBITDA is below 50% of the target adjusted EBITDA, no shares are earned and the RSU is forfeited.
-To the extent an RSU award is earned, it is then subject to additional time-based vesting in three equal annual installments on March 10, beginning with the year following the year of grant, provided that the executive remains employed with our company on the applicable vesting date.
+To the extent the performance conditions on an RSU award are met, it is then subject to additional time-based vesting in three equal annual installments on March 10, beginning with the year following the year of grant, provided that the executive remains employed with our company on the applicable vesting date.
 Our compensation committee seeks to establish an aggressive, but achievable, adjusted EBITDA target based on our company's expectations for each fiscal year.

-In March 2020, our compensation committee awarded performance-based RSUs and time-based RSUs to our named executive officers.
-The estimated value of the March 2020 awards granted to our named executive officers, including our chief executive officer, was split approximately 80/20 between performance-based RSUs and time-based RSUs.
-The grant date fair value of the time-based RSUs and performance-based RSUs was \$88.92 per share.
-The target adjusted EBITDA established by our compensation committee for the 2020 fiscal year for the performance-based RSUs was \$129.1 million.
-In February 2021, our compensation committee determined that the actual adjusted EBITDA for fiscal year 2020 used for this purpose was \$122.4 million, which represented 94.7% of the target adjusted EBITDA, resulting in an adjustment reducing the number of performance-based RSUs earned for the 2020 fiscal year equal to 94.7% of the target RSU amount for each executive.
-The earned time-based RSUs and performance-based RSUs awarded in 2020 to our named executive officers are reported below in the table "Executive Compensation - Grants of Plan-Based Awards in Fiscal 2020."
+In March 2021, our compensation committee awarded performance-based RSUs and time-based RSUs to our named executive officers.
+The estimated value of the March 2021 awards granted to our named executive officers, including our chief executive officer, was split approximately 80/20 between performance-based RSUs and time-based RSUs.
+The grant date fair value of the time-based RSUs and performance-based RSUs was \$175.21 per share.
+The target adjusted EBITDA established by our compensation committee for the 2021 fiscal year for the performance-based RSUs was \$132.9 million.
+In February 2022, our compensation committee determined that the actual adjusted EBITDA for fiscal year 2021 used for this purpose was \$161.1 million, which represented 121.3% of the target adjusted EBITDA, resulting in an adjustment increasing the number of performance-based RSUs earned for the 2021 fiscal year equal to 150% of the target RSU amount for each executive.
+The earned time-based RSUs and performance-based RSUs awarded in 2021 to our named executive officers are reported below in the table "Executive Compensation - Grants of Plan-Based Awards in Fiscal 2021."

-The chart below illustrates the linear scale used for measuring performance under our performance-based RSUs and our level of achievement in fiscal 2020.
+The chart below illustrates the linear scale used for measuring performance under our performance-based RSUs and our level of achievement in fiscal 2021.